Reedy diagrams in V-model categories: The closed -model category structure on

-The following proposition generalizes Lemma 4.2 in ~\cite{Ba}. \begin{prop} Assume that $\mm$ is a closed symmetric monoidal model category, $\mc$ is a closed $\mm$-model category and $I$ is a Reedy category, then, with the Reedy model category structure, $\mc^I$ is a closed $\mm$-model category. \end{prop} \pf The unit axiom clearly holds, we prove the pushout-product axiom
+Assume now that $K$ is a Reedy category, $\mm$ is a closed symmetric monoidal model category and $\mc$ is a $\mm$-model category.
+Let $\mm ^K$ and $\mc ^K$ have the Reedy model category structure.
+Then one has the following two results, the first of which is due to Barwick \cite[Corollary 3.37]{Ba}.
+We here give a slightly different proof.